 at the earliest opportunity.

 gives details of the support you can expect like the Blue Card, Library Services and Exam arrangements.
-You may also get help from a personal advisor
+You may also get help from a student advisor

 or tutor support

 Provided you are registered with the Student Disability and Dyslexia Service you can request reasonable adjustments from your Tutor/Lecturer/Module Leader and extra time in your exams.